AmirKatorza/AmirKatorza/README.md

 - **Naya College** – Practical Data Science and Machine Learning Bootcamp, 2021
 - **The Open University** – Bachelor of Arts in Psychology and Cognitive Science, Graduated with Honors, 2020

-I am continuously seeking opportunities to grow my expertise in DevOps.
-If you’re looking for a dedicated engineer passionate about automation and infrastructure, let’s connect!
+I am continuously seeking opportunities to grow my expertise in the DevOps field.
+If you’re looking for a dedicated engineer with a passion for automation and infrastructure, let’s connect!

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">